 It's hard to come across a joint support supplement kit worth it's salt that does not integrate the use of cartilage's natural component.
 Bear in mind that this is the same substance found in your joints that prevents your bones from grinding and rubbing against one another.
 What's more, adding glucosamine to your eating schedule via well-formulated supplements for aching joints is also believed to hamper the breakdown of cartilage as is observed with arthritis.

 Just like glucosamine before, chondroitin features in many supplements for joint repair courtesy of it being a major building block of cartilage.
-Not to mention that it can help prevent the breakdown of cartilage with age.
+Not to mention, the complex of glucosamine with chondroitin and MSM can help prevent the breakdown of cartilage with age.
 Besides, there's no shortage of comprehensive clinical studies that illustrate how supplementing with chondroitin can improve the symptoms of knee pain by as much as 20% give or take.

 4. Collagen and Biotin